jsalinasf/cheat_sheets/reactSetup.md

 import ReactDOM from 'react-dom';
 import './index.css';

+Finally, run the following command:

-1. npm start in the project folder and open http://localhost
+npm start in the project folder and open http://localhost